Structural Aspects of Biomaterials (Spring 2007)

-UC Berkeley - ME C117/BioEngineering - Structural Aspects of Biomaterials (Spring 2007).
-This consists of 27 video lectures given by Professor Lisa Pruitt.
+ME C117/BioEngineering: Structural Aspects of Biomaterials (Spring 2007, UC Berkeley).
+Instructor: Professor Lisa Pruitt.
 This course provides an overview of medical devices, FDA regulatory issues, biocompatibility and sterilization technology.
 It examines biomechanical properties: isotropy/anisotropy, stiffness, bending stresses, contact stresses, multiaxial loading, plasticity, fatigue, fracture, wear, corrosion, design issues.
-Also covered: Orthopedics, Dental, Cardiovascular, and Soft Tissue Reconstruction.
+Also covered: orthopedics, dental, cardiovascular, and soft tissue reconstruction.

 Lecture 01 - Course Overview